Choosing the Correct Eyewear for your Lifestyle is Important for your Vision and Comfort

 About Contact Lenses

-People will choose contact lenses for a variety of reasons, including: lifestyle, convenience, taste, improved peripheral vision and comfort.
-Contact lenses are also popular for active lifestyles and athletics.
+People will choose contact lenses for a variety of reasons, including: lifestyle, convenience, taste, improved peripheral vision, and comfort.
+Contact lenses are also popular for active lifestyles and athletes.

 Contact lenses do require an adjustment period.
-Soft lenses may require about a week, while rigid lenses generally require a somewhat longer adjustment period; however, each individual is different as are eye prescriptions and sensitivities and adjustment periods may vary.
+Soft lenses may require about a week, while rigid lenses generally require a somewhat longer adjustment period; however, each individual is different, as are eye prescriptions.
+Sensitivities and adjustment periods may vary.